Boot from a removable device

 - rootcryptpass=xxxx: Sets the root password of the system running on

-the livecd to so can can connect to the system remotely via ssh and use the
+the livecd so you can connect to the system remotely via ssh and use the

 password to authenticate on the livecd.
 The password must be encrypted using